unkn0wncode/openai/README.md

 `LogTripper` is a wrapper around a standard `http.RoundTripper` in `client.Config().HTTPClient.Client.Transport`.
 You can freely replace it with your own `http.RoundTripper` implementation losing this logging functionality, and then the `EnableLogTripper()` will return an error if you try to call it.

+`HTTPClient` has additional fields with settings:
+- `RequestAttempts` is the number of attempts to make the request, default is 3 (one initial attempt and two retries).
+- `RetryInterval` is the interval to wait before each retry, default is 3 seconds.
+- `AutoLogTripper` is a flag that can be set to true to enable automatic toggling of log tripper on errors/successes, default is false.

+If any request fails or returns a non-200 status, it will be retried according to the `HTTPClient` settings.

 ### Client Tools

 Tools, such as functions, can be managed per-client via `Client.Tools()`: